 Summary statistics

-Prepared data were subset to columns of interest stem_diameter, height and growth_form and rows were filtered to complete cases.
-Liana growth forms were removed.
+Prepared data were also subset to columns of interest stem_diameter, height and growth_form and rows filtered to complete cases.

 Code